Dummy Boy: Promotion

 6ix9ine revealed the cover art on November 7, which XXL characterized as 6ix9ine's animated likeness urinating a rainbow.
 6ix9ine also previewed a new unnamed track, which HotNewHipHop called "a Jackie Chan-inspired banger" made in collaboration with Scott Storch and Tory Lanez; the song was later revealed to be called "Kika".
 Several days later, 6ix9ine revealed on Instagram that Nicki Minaj, Lil Baby, Tory Lanez, A Boogie wit da Hoodie, Gunna, Anuel AA and Bobby Shmurda would feature on the album.
 He later deleted the post, then posted a similar photo revealing Kanye West would be featured on the album.

 During the recording of a music video for "Mama" on November 8, 2018, two gunmen shot upon a mansion with West and 6ix9ine present.
-A bullet went through the dressing room of Nicki Minaj, but she wasn't present at the scene.
+A bullet went through the dressing room of Nicki Minaj, but she was not present at the scene.
 The music video has since been scrapped.

 Release

 On November 7, 2018, 6ix9ine announced that the Dummy Boy album would be released on November 23, 2018.
 The album was originally set to be released on November 23, but two days before that date it was announced on 6ix9ine's Instagram that it would be postponed until further notice following his arrest and trial.
 On November 27, 2018, DJ Akademiks revealed via Twitter that the album would be released on the same day as a result of the early leaking and at the request of 6ix9ine himself.
-The album was originally supposed to be distributed through Capitol Music Group / Caroline Distribution, but due to an argument stemming from the album's leak, the album was distributed through Create Music Group.
+The album was originally supposed to be distributed through Capitol Music Group and Caroline Distribution, but due to an argument stemming from the album's leak, the album was distributed through Create Music Group.